-We adapt the model of MM and adopt their notation where possible.
-There are two periods t = 1, 2 (we extend this to an arbitrary horizon in the appendix), and a large number of identical firms and workers.5 Each firm and worker lives for both periods, and the ratio of workers to firms equals S. We identify each firm with the entrepreneur who owns it; entrepreneurs do not supply labour.
-In each period, each firm operates a decreasing returns technology that produces a perishable good, with production function f(n;x), where n is the current number of workers employed at the firm, which we treat as a continuous variable, $x \in X$ is a productivity shock observable at the start of the period, and derivatives with respect to the first argument are f' > 0, f'' < 0, with f(0;x) = 0.
+There are two periods t = 1, 2, and a large number of identical firms and workers.7 Each firm and worker lives for both periods, and the ratio of workers to firms equals S. We identify each firm with the entrepreneur who owns it; entrepreneurs do not supply labour.
+In each period, each firm operates a decreasing returns technology that produces a perishable good, with production function f(n; x), where n is the current number of workers employed at the firm, which we treat as a continuous variable, $x \in X$ is a productivity shock observable at the start of the period, and derivatives with respect to the first argument are f' > 0, f'' < 0, with f(0; x) = 0.
 (Hours per worker are not variable.)
-We assume that $x = x_0$ is fixed at t = 1, but at t=2, x is a random variable, common across firms, with finite support.
-Henceforth, xwithout a 0 subscript will refer to the second period productivity shock.
-Each worker has a per-period utility of consumption function v(c), with v'>0 and v''<0.
+We assume that $x = x_0$ is fixed at t = 1, but at t = 2, x is a random variable, common across firms, with finite support.
+Henceforth, x without a 0 subscript will refer to the second period productivity shock.
+Each worker has a per-period utility of consumption function v(c), with v' > 0 and v'' < 0.
 Workers cannot borrow or save, so they consume all their current income; we assume for simplicity that there is no discounting of the future by workers.
 Entrepreneurs, on the other hand, are risk-neutral, but they also have a zero discount rate (nothing depends on this, provided that discounting is symmetric).
 A worker who is unemployed in any period receives an income of b.